 - Personable – make it about the person not yourself Confidence – be clear on what information you want to convey

 For more information read my article on communication.

 There are so many aspects to effective communication.
 I encourage you to read, research, chat to effective communicators – it will hold you in good stead in all aspects of your life.

-Leadership Guiding Principle #5- The Right Environment
+#5- The Right Environment

+Why is this leadership principle so important?
 Have you ever walked into a place of work and felt the negative energy and tension?
 That environment is not good for employees or customers.
 So how do you create a positive work environment as a leader?